 Jack Hunt’s Dark America

 With our overzealous dependence on technology it shouldn’t come as a surprise innumerable novels populate the bookshelves revolving around post-apocalyptic scenarios depriving us of our electric marvels.
 The most common take on the situation comes in the form of an EMP strike which annihilates an entire country’s grid, if not the entire world’s.

 We are introduced to four strangers from different paths of life: a sales representative, a bike messenger, a homeless man and a convict.
 Despite their vast dissimilarities they come to the conclusion their best chance of survival lies with each other.
 Tensions continue continue to escalate, and soon it becomes obvious staying in the city might prove fatal for everyone.

-With this being a character-driven story I would like to start by focusing on the people we follow throughout the book and the others they encounter along the way.
+With this being a character-driven story I would like to start by focusing on the people we follow throughout Days of Panic and the others they encounter along the way.
 For starters, I’d like to commend Jack Hunt on managing to create a protagonist who feels, thinks and acts exactly like the most regular of people would.

 We end up caring for them, fear for their lives when they’re in danger, and even long to see once again some of the random strangers they came across along the way.
 While their world might lie in ruins, the humans living in it stand resilient as ever.

 Dealing with an Apocalypse

 The author has given quite a bit of thought as to how life would work after such an apocalypse and spares us no details from his vivid imagination.
 There are some very interesting and thought-provoking moments where he describes daily life shortly after the cataclysm and makes us realize how much we rely on technology for everything and how much effort we would have to put in without it.